 When steaming the milk, place the steam arm off centre and with the nozzle just below the surface so that you hear a slurping noise.
 If you hear a loud pitched scream then your nozzle isn't getting enough air.
 It’s important to hold this position firmly while frothing the milk.
 This will help achieve a thick creamy texture.

 Almond milk is quickly rising in popularity throughout the coffee world as an alternative to soy.
-Out of the three milks, we found that this almond milk textured the most similarly to milk; meaning that we were able to get some good latte art to form.

-Before use, always make sure to shake bottle well.
 Similarly to soy milk, you have to be careful not to overheat Almond milk as it can separate.
 Bang the jug on the counter a few times after frothing to help flatten out any bubbles.

 Coco Quench is made from a delicious balance of organic coconut milk and rice milk.
 Coconut milk is high in lauric acid, a medium-chain fatty acid that is easily absorbed and used by the body for energy.
 The fats from coconut milk complement the sweetness of rice milk, while the complex carbohydrates in brown rice reduce the richness and high saturated fat that is typical of pure coconut milk.
 The Pureharvest Coco Quench, is organic and is gluten, cholesterol and lactose-free.